Universality for two-dimensional critical cellular automata: Outline of the proof

 The proofs of the previous three parts of the theorem are essentially refinements of established techniques.
 For this final part of the theorem, however, these techniques do not seem to be useful, and instead we introduce several substantial new ideas, including iterated hierarchies, the $u$-norm, and icebergs (see below).
 We mention these ideas only briefly in this section, focusing instead on the broad structure of the proof, and on some of the most important definitions.
 A much fuller outline of the proof is given at the start of Section~\ref{se:lowerunbal} (see also Section~\ref{se:approxfill}).

-The first observation we make (see Lemma~\ref{le:ustar}) is that there exist opposite stable directions $u^*$ and $-u^*$ that both have difficulty at least $\alpha+1$.
-We set $\stabu = \{u^*,-u^*,u^l,u^r\}$, where $u^l$ and $u^r$ are stable directions on different sides of $u^*$, each of difficulty at least $\alpha$, and we consider only $\stabu$-droplets.
+The first observation we make (see Lemmas~\ref{le:ustar} and~\ref{le:stabu}) is that there exist opposite stable directions $u^*$ and $-u^*$ that both have difficulty at least $\alpha+1$.
+We set

+where $u^l$ and $u^r$ are stable directions on different sides of $u^*$, each of difficulty at least $\alpha$, and we consider only $\stabu$-droplets.
+(The `$U$' in $\stabu$ is meant to remind the reader that $\U$ is unbalanced.)
 Let us rotate our perspective so that $u^*$ is vertical, and write $h(D)$ and $w(D)$ for the height and width of an $\stabu$-droplet respectively.

-As in the balanced case, first we need an approximate rectangles process, which will allow us to say that if a large droplet is internally filled then it must contain droplets at all scales that are approximately internally filled.
+As in the balanced case, first we need an approximate rectangles process, which will allow us to say that if a large droplet is internally filled then it must contain droplets at all scales that are `approximately internally filled'.
 The covering algorithm is no longer useful to us because it is too crude to capture the biased nature of the geometry of unbalanced models.
-Instead we use a second algorithm, the `spanning algorithm', which is an adaptation of an idea first used in~\cite{CerfCir} and subsequently developed in~\cite{CerfManzo,BBM3D,BBDCM,DCH}.
-The algorithm uses the following notion of connectedness.
+Instead we use a second algorithm, the `spanning algorithm', which is an adaptation of an idea introduced by Cerf and Cirillo in~\cite{CerfCir} and subsequently developed in~\cite{CerfManzo,BBM3D,BBDCM,DCH}.
+The algorithm uses the following notion of connectedness and the subsequent notion of being `internally spanned', which is an approximation to being internally filled.